 If you are looking for a fairytale adventure, then the trek to Kashmir Great Lakes is the answer.

 The Kashmir Great Lakes trek is moderate to difficult with rocky trails and high altitudes.
 However, the crystal-clear lakes surrounded by the imposing Himalayas are spellbinding.
 The soft green meadows, tall trees, and colorful flowers provide a calming effect on travelers.
 The long, arduous trek is well worth experiencing heaven on Earth.

 For a trekker, it is impossible not to have the Kashmir Great Lakes Trek on their bucket list.

 Himalayan treks will always include this trail as it offers a lifetime experience.
 The trail starts from Sonamarg and ends at Naranag after 8 days of life-altering trekking experience.

-The trek is considered to be a moderately-difficult trek and hence is not suitable for complete beginners.
+The trek is considered to be a moderately difficult trek and hence is not suitable for complete beginners.
 You will be climbing up 13000 feet and covering a distance of nearly 75 km.
 During the 8 days, you will be witnessing some of the best visual vistas of your life.
 Vishansar, Krishansar, Gadsar, Gangabal, and Nandkol Lakes are the showstoppers of this high-altitude alpine trek.

 The trail you will follow to visit these lakes is the ancient trade route followed by the nomadic shepherds of this region, called Gujjars.
-The trek retraces their footsteps starting from Sonamarg via Nichnai and Gadsar pass.
+The trek retraces their footsteps starting from Sonamarg via Nichnai and Gadsar passes.

 The entire journey features several lush green meadows with wildflowers, grazing cattle and horses in the distance, and gurgling mountain streams tearing them through.
-The grasslands blend into the foothills of the mountains of Pir Panjal, which nestle all valleys and passes your trek.
+The grasslands blend into the foothills of the mountains of Pir Panjal, which nestle all valleys and pass your trek.

 Best Time for Kashmir Great Lakes Trek